tonred/tonclick/README.md

 ## Usage

 Infinity amount of services can be deployed from root contract.
-To deploy new service use `createService` method in root.
+To deploy new service use `createService` method in root

 ```solidity
 function createService(